Skip to main content

 • Reviewing a feature surfaces linked architecture docs, prior findings, and confirmation steps from earlier runs.

-• Auto-captured screenshots and logs are retrieved when the Agent Swarm revisits a UI flow or error condition.
+• Auto-captured screenshots and logs are retrieved when Neo revisits a UI flow or error condition.

 • Previous chat history is recalled when resuming a project, surfacing earlier decisions, questions asked, and context from past sessions.